-Learn About Being Small Animal Veterinarian
+Learn About Being a Small Animal Veterinarian

 Get Career Info, Including Job Duties, Salary and More

 The typical routine for a small animal vet includes performing wellness exams, giving routine vaccinations, drawing blood, prescribing medications, evaluating and suturing wounds, performing surgeries (such as spay/neuter procedures), performing post-surgical follow-up exams, and cleaning teeth.
-Other duties may include performing health exams on young animals, monitoring the reproductive health of breeding animals, assisting with problem births, using ultrasound machines, and taking x-rays.
+Other duties may include performing health exams on young animals, monitoring the reproductive health of breeding animals, assisting with problem births, using ultrasound machines and taking x-rays.

 It is common for veterinarians to work both day and evening hours, and they are often “on call” for potential emergencies that might arise on weekends and holidays.
 Some veterinary offices, especially small animal clinics, are open on Saturday for a half or full day, though most are closed on Sunday.
 A few small animal practitioners offer mobile veterinary clinic services, traveling to visit their patients in a specially modified van equipped with the necessary medical gear.